How to Install LeaderOS on Docker

 File permissions error on the setup wizard.

-File Permissions: not writable
+File Permissions: not_writeable

 :